 Young persons who start a career early in life could be setting a positive course for their future.
 However, laws and regulations might impose age restrictions on entry into a particular profession.
 Those between 18 and 20 may find age restrictions placed on interstate commercial truck drivers could soon be gone.
 That might be positive news for those hoping to hit the road and earn a good living.
 However, not everyone wants to see the age limits reduced from 21 to 18.
-Worries about teen driver recklessness and possible accidents motivate the less-than-positive attitudes.
+Worries about teen driver recklessness and possible accidents motivate less-than-positive attitudes.

 The changes in rules regarding teenage commercial truck drivers come from legislation signed by President Joe Biden.
 Specifically, new infrastructure legislation opens doors once closed to teens interested in the commercial trucking industry.
 Many people welcome new drivers on the road since their presence might alleviate some supply chain issues.
 However, questions arise about the risks.
 Even the most careful teen driver might lack an older driver’s experience.
 And experience often counts when it comes to safe driving practices.